aleshaleksey/fansys23/08-spell-list.md

 - The target, if it fails the initial save, does not get another chance to save.
 - If the target is not at full HP/SP/MP/SP dice/MP dice, subtract the missing amount from the maximum value of the new form.
 If the starting total for HP/SP/MP/SP dice/MP dice is below 1, it is set to 1 instead.

 **Limitation**: The caster can specify the appearance of what the target transforms into, but cannot specify a specific individual of a certain race.
-For example the following three are valid (assuming that you are familiar with them):
+For example the following three are all valid (assuming that you are familiar with them):
 - "I transform into a ginger tabby cat with purple eyes".
 - "I transform into an elf that looks exactly like Mallos Nuora."
 - 'I transform into a red dragon."